A pseudo-fermion method for the exact description of fermionic environments: from single-molecule electronics to Kondo resonance: Abstract

 \section{Abstract}

-We develop a discrete fermion approach for modelling the strong interaction of an arbitrary system interacting with continuum electronic reservoirs.
+We develop a discrete fermion approach for modeling the strong interaction of an arbitrary system interacting with continuum electronic reservoirs.
 The approach is based on a pseudo-fermion decomposition of the continuum bath correlation functions, and is only limited by the accuracy of this decomposition.
 We show that to obtain this decomposition one can allow for imaginary pseudo-fermion parameters, and strong damping in individual pseudo-fermions, without introducing unwanted approximations.
 For a non-interacting single-resonant level, we benchmark our approach against an analytical solution and an exact hierachical-equations-of-motion approach.
-We also show that, for the interacting case, this simple method can capture the strongly correlated low-temperature physics of Kondo resonance.
+We also show that, for the interacting case, this simple method can capture the strongly correlated low-temperature physics of Kondo resonance, even in the difficult scaling limit, by employing matrix product state techniques.

-\emph{Introduction}.-- The orthodox model of strongly correlated electron transport in mesoscopic physics \cite{Datta,Rammer,Mahan,Zagoskin,Shevchenko} imagines one or more electronic reservoirs, parameterized by their spectral density, temperature, and chemical potential, coupled to an arbitrary system (typically fermionic impurities interacting with each other, or with additional, e.g., bosonic, environments).
-While this model can be often well described by \emph{weak}-coupling theories, strong coupling between system and reservoirs plays an important role in molecular electronics~\cite{molecules}, mesoscopic transport through quantum dots (artificial molecules) \cite{RevModPhys.75.1}, and quantum thermodynamics \cite{PhysRevE.76.031105,thermodots,thermomoles, PhysRevX.10.031040}.
-While some integrable limits exist, generally speaking one must resort to numerical approaches to capture the non-trivial correlations that can build up between system and reservoirs.
+\emph{Introduction}.-- The orthodox model of strongly correlated electron transport in mesoscopic physics \cite{Mahan,Zagoskin,Shevchenko} imagines one or more electronic reservoirs, parameterized by their spectral density, temperature, and chemical potential, coupled to an arbitrary system (typically fermionic impurities interacting with each other, or with additional, e.g., bosonic, environments).
+While this model can be often well described by \emph{weak}-coupling theories, strong coupling between system and reservoirs plays an important role in molecular electronics~\cite{molecules}, mesoscopic transport through quantum dots (artificial molecules) \cite{RevModPhys.75.1,PhysRevB.78.235311, Jin_Matisse, Matisse_arxiv}, and quantum thermodynamics \cite{PhysRevE.76.031105,thermodots,thermomoles, PhysRevX.10.031040}.
+While some integrable limits exist \cite{Hewson,brandes,March}, generally speaking one must resort to numerical approaches to capture the non-trivial correlations that can build up between system and reservoirs.